 Pursuing the Insurance Claim

 I immediately sent a written demand asking that the friend’s insurance company pay out its policy limits since the friend was clearly at fault for the accident and liable to pay for my client’s injuries and damages.
-The insurance company agreed to pay out the insurance policy limits, but the bad news was that the policy limits were the state required minimum limits of only $25,000.
+The insurance company agreed to pay out the insurance policy limits, but the bad news was that the policy limits were the state-required minimum limits of only $25,000.
 My client’s case was worth much more than that.

 Underinsured Motorist Coverage